Matriculation exams

 • Pupils shall not later than 15.
 11. fill in an electronic form where they specify the subjects they will take for the final exam.

 • The school then transfers the choice of subjects to the CERMAT - CERTIS information system, from which it generates applications for the MZ for each registered pupil by name and the application form is handed over by the class teacher to 22.
 11. No later than 30.
 11. the pupil hands the checked and signed application form back to the school - to the class teacher.
-If the pupils request an adjustment of the conditions for the matriculation examination, they also hand in the 22.
-11. the class teacher has a valid report from the school counselling centre - see below.

 • Deadline 30.
 11. is binding both for registration for the examination in the regular term and for the remedial or alternative examination.